 The existing Radioactive Incident Monitoring Network (“RIMNET”) is a tool that assists with an effective government response to a nuclear emergency that affects the UK and its citizens overseas.
 RIMNET does this by measuring a radiological release affecting the UK, alerting the government if there is an unexpected release that affects the UK and sharing information relating to radiological releases.
 RIMNET’s modelling activity can predict where in the UK would be affected by a radiological release.
 This means the information can be used by government to make decisions about mitigating the effects of a nuclear emergency.
 The Met Office provides BEIS with the operational management and delivery services of RIMNET.

-BEIS will replace RIMNET with a new system called RREMS IT System, which is currently in development.
+BEIS will replace RIMNET with a new system called RREMS IT System, which is currently in development known as the NERIMNET Programme.
 RREMS IT System is jointly funded by BEIS and the Ministry of Defence.
 RREMS IT System will incorporate RIMNET’s capability and also include other functionalities to facilitate a more effective response to a nuclear emergency.

 This MOU represents the understanding reached between BEIS and the Met Office regarding: (i) the continuation of the operational services for RIMNET; and (ii) the provision of support services for NERIMNET.
 The MOU is an expression of strategic commitment and intent and is not legally binding.
 By signing the MOU, the Participants agree to use all reasonable endeavours to comply with its provisions.